skylight-hq/skylight.digital/pages/brand/identity/logos.md

     </div>
   </div>
   <div class="grid__content" markdown="1">
-In most cases, the logo should sit at `0°` angle.
+In most cases, the logo should sit at a `0°` angle.
 This is the default.

 On special occasions, the logo can be turned on a `90°` angle.
 This is useful for very vertical layouts like banners ads, physical banners, and swag.
   </div>